awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 Kubernetes 1\.14 is now available in Amazon EKS\.
 For more information about Kubernetes 1\.14, see the [official release announcement](https://kubernetes.io/blog/2019/03/25/kubernetes-1-14-release-announcement/)\.

 **Important**
-The `--allow-privileged` flag has been removed from `kubelet` on Amazon EKS 1\.14 worker nodes\.
-If you have modified or restricted the [Amazon EKS default pod security policy](pod-security-policy.md#default-psp) on your cluster, you should verify that your applications have the permissions they need on 1\.14 worker nodes\.
+The `-allow-privileged` flag has been removed from `kubelet` on Amazon EKS 1\.14 nodes\.
+If you have modified or restricted the [Amazon EKS default pod security policy](pod-security-policy.md#default-psp) on your cluster, you should verify that your applications have the permissions they need on 1\.14 nodes\.

 The following features are now supported in Kubernetes 1\.14 Amazon EKS clusters:
 + Container Storage Interface Topology is in beta for Kubernetes version 1\.14 clusters\.
 For more information, see [CSI Topology Feature](https://kubernetes-csi.github.io/docs/topology.html#csi-topology-feature) in the Kubernetes CSI Developer Documentation\.
 The following CSI drivers provide a CSI interface for container orchestrators like Kubernetes to manage the life cycle of Amazon EBS volumes, Amazon EFS file systems, and Amazon FSx for Lustre file systems: